What's the difference between traditional and self-publishing? We explore the pros and cons of each.

 Do you already have books published you could show the agents?

 If you are an author with a name already known to readers of your genre and can show some sales numbers, it is easier to find an agent or a publisher.
 If this is your first book, you are less likely to find one.
-Many authors self-publish first, then get a traditional publishing deal; or the other way round.
+Many independent authors self-publish first and then get a traditional publishing deal (or the other way round).

 Would you like to see your books piling up in bookstores all around the country?

-The distribution of self-published books (either print or digital) happens mainly online.
-While it is possible to get into local and regional libraries and independent bookshops, self-published books are unlikely to be seen in bookstores countrywide.
+The distribution of print books or digital books happens mainly online.
+While it is possible to get into local and regional libraries and independent bookshops, self-published works are harder.
 While this might change in the future, if you’re distributing books with particularly high printing costs (e.g. photographic books), self-publishing those will likely not be worth it.

 Would you like to become famous?

-(Who wouldn’t, of course.)
 You can achieve fame and success as a self-publisher in your niche market, but don’t expect the traditional media (printed newspapers, magazines, television) talking about you straight away.
 While more and more self-published authors run successful press releases and get their stories picked up by Netflix or television, the Nobel Prize is still given to a traditionally published author.
-(And Bob Dylan, so who knows what those people think anyway?)

 Do you like to be in charge?

-People working at traditional publishing houses are experts in their respective fields and are likely to make decisions regarding the title or cover.
-Most publishers have a “creative idea” they would like to follow, which could result in them asking you to rewrite certain parts or change the title.
+People working at traditional publishing houses are experts in their respective fields and are likely to make decisions regarding your book.
+Most publishers may ask you to rewrite certain parts or change the book title.
 If you want to have the final say at every step of the publishing process, go indie.

 Are you good at marketing?

-Your book may be a masterpiece with a beautiful cover and catchy title, but you won’t see any sales if you don’t market it.
+Your book may be a masterpiece with a beautiful cover design and catchy title, but you won’t see any sales if you don’t market it.
 Traditional publishers (usually) have a decent budget for advertising and marketing, and they can also afford to pay reviewers and publicists.
-They also have the advantage to be able to get to bookstores: even a poorly marketed book can sell if people see it on the shelf.
+They also have the advantage of getting into bookstores, and that’s an opportunity in itself since even a poorly marketed book can sell if people see it on the shelf.

-If you are an indie with an already existing circle of readers, or a respected person in your field (a famous blogger, vlogger or “fanfictioner”), you start from a less difficult position than somebody who just wrote a novel and would like to see it published.
+If you are an indie with an already existing circle of readers, you can start from a less difficult position.

 Last, but not least: do you have what it takes to get a project done?

-Publishing a book takes a lot of time and effort – that’s why publishers have a whole team to work on it full-time.
-You have to decide how precious your free time is, and how determined you are.
+Publishing a book takes a lot of time and effort and you have to decide how precious your free time is.

-So far we wrote about the main differences between self- and traditional publishing and raised a set of questions you have to ask yourself before deciding which way to go.
+So far we wrote about the main differences between self- and traditional publishing.
+We raised a set of questions you should ask yourself before making a decision.
 In the following, we are going to look at self-publishing and traditional publishing separately, and compare them in this neat table.

 Self-publishing vs. traditional publishing

-You have a clearer picture of the pros and cons of both sides by now.
+Think you have a clearer picture of the pros and cons of both sides by now?
 Ready to make your own decision on which one to choose?

-And if you decide to go the self-publishing route, consider using PublishDrive!
-We provide free ebook conversion, distribution to 400+ online stores, royalty splitting for co-authors, and plenty more to streamline your publishing journey.
-Create your FREE account to get started!
+If you decide to go the self-publishing route, consider using PublishDrive!
+We provide free ebook conversion, a distribution network of 400+ online stores, royalty splitting for co-authors, and plenty more to streamline your publishing journey.
+Create your account on our publishing platform now: